 - Critical perspectives from a range of academic theorists in: Media Language, Audience, Representation and Institutional factors, and how they influence the mass media.

-All students studying A Levels must have at least five GCSEs at grade A* – C (grade 9 – 5) in academic subjects.
-Two of these must be B grades (grade 6).
-Specifically for Media Studies, you will need GCSE English Language at grade B (grade 6) or above.
+All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects.
+Two of these should be grade 6.
+Specifically for Media Studies, you will need GCSE English Language at grade 6 or above.